grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/06-field-procedures.md

 </table>

-<sup>1 </sup>Recording the length and angle of wire payed out during seafloor contact is required if the survey is in deep water with no USBL; otherwise this is just recommended
+<sup>1 </sup>Recording the length and angle of wire payed out during seafloor contact is required if the survey is in deep water with no USBL; otherwise this is just recommended<br>

-##

 ## Onboard sample processing & storage